eriksandoval-py/data-visualization-examples/README.md

 # Data Visualization
- A collection of matplotlib examples with accompanying notes and comments.
+ A collection of matplotlib examples notebooks with accompanying notes and comments.